craftercms/docs/source/system-administrators/activities/security/randomize-admin-passwd.rst

 Randomize "admin" Password for Crafter CMS Fresh Install
 ========================================================

 Crafter CMS gives you the option to randomize the **admin** password on a fresh install.
-To randomize the **admin** password, before starting Crafter CMS for the very first time, in your Authoring installation, go to  the following folder: ``bin/apache-tomcat/shared/classes/crafter/studio/extension/`` and add the following to the **studio-config-override.yaml** file:
+To randomize the **admin** password, before starting Crafter CMS for the very first time, in your Authoring installation, go to  the following folder: ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/`` and add the following to the :ref:`studio-config-override.yaml <studio-configuration-files>` file:

 .. code-block:: yaml
-       :caption: *bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*
+       :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*
        :linenos:

        ##################################################